Sunpacker/discord-bot/README.md

 # Discord bot using Typescript
-Use <b>npm run build</b> to recompile entry file with rollup and start the bot.
+Use <b>npm run build</b> to recompile entry file and start the bot.
 <br/>
 Use <b>npm run start</b> to start the bot.